Baki, Awdal

 Baki is a town in the northwestern Awdal region of Somaliland.
 It is the capital of the Baki district.

 Demographics

 Baki is inhabited by the Reer Nuur branch of the Makahiil and Reer Mohamed branch of the Mahad 'Ase subclans of the Gadabuursi Dir clan.

+Historically, the inhabitants of Baki have been known for their traditional livelihoods, which include pastoralism, small-scale agriculture, and mineral extraction.
+The local population is composed of agro-pastoralist communities who engage in livestock herding, farming, and limited mining activities, reflecting a mixed economic lifestyle that has been sustained over generations.